caleale90/CsvFileCleaner/README.md

 If you clone the repository, you can also use the code from command line.

 #### Example
-To clean a file use this command from terminal
+To clean a file from command line use this instruction

 `python clean.py <path-to-file>/file-to-clean.csv --separator="|"`